 With batch technology, the ultimate finished product is developed in a series of steps, which must be completed before a new batch can be processed.
-Using this method, CMOs can produce specific amounts of a certain product and then adjust their manufacturing priorities according to the changing demands of the market.
+Using this method, CDMOs can produce specific amounts of a certain product and then adjust their manufacturing priorities according to the changing demands of the market.

 A benefit of batch production is that the set-up costs are typically modest, and each batch is more easily tailored to be unique.
 There are also certain drugs that can only be manufactured in batches because of their composition.

+In addition, batch processing can be more cost effective.
 The pharmaceutical industry is filled with a variety of drugs under development with limited or unknown likelihood of clinical and commercial success.
 For products like these, it’s unrealistic for companies to take a gamble on the huge investment (upwards of $4-5M) that continuous manufacturing requires.

 So, batch processing will continue to serve a need in the marketplace for the foreseeable future.
-The cost of building special GMP suites dedicated to the manufacture of a specific drug is unrealistic for most firms, unless it’s a blockbuster drug that requires continuous and fast production, and which will continue to have huge demand in the market.
+The cost of building special cGMP suites dedicated to the manufacture of a specific drug is unrealistic for most firms, unless it’s a blockbuster drug that requires continuous and fast production, and which will continue to have huge demand in the market.